urban-tep/DDF-SDD/source/computational/dlr-pc/Operating.rst

 Personnell
 ----------

-The Urban TEP BC processing centre will be managed by the Calvalus operator with some Urban TEP-specific activities.
+The DLR TEP Urban processing centre will be managed by an operator with some Urban TEP-specific activities.

- * An email account urbantep@brockmann-consult.de serves as communication endpoint.
+ * An email account serves as communication endpoint.
- * The BC processing centre has an account in the Urban TEP portal issue tracking system.
+ * The DlR processing centre monitors an account in the TEP Urban portal issue tracking system.

 Information persistence
 -----------------------

 Operators exchange information that is kept persistent:

- * The issue tracking keeps track of all communication activities regarding the BC processing centre.
+ * The issue tracking keeps track of all communication activities regarding the DLR processing centre.
  * The record of emails keeps track of bilateral communication.
- * For private infomation a wiki document within the BC wiki (Confluence) is maintained.
-If necessary specific operational procedures inside the BC processing centre are documented here.

 Service and functions
 ---------------------

 Activities of the Operator comprise:

- * monitoring of ingestion
+ * monitoring and configuration of systematic or one-time ingestion of data from external data providers using their interfaces
  * communication with data providers, configuration for new ingestion sources (new datasets, different extent, different time interval)
+ * monitoring of processing and delivery
- * monitoring of processing, analysis of failures
+ * analysis of failures in production flow
- * support of users in case of issues assigned to the BC processing centre
+ * support of users in questions partaining to the DLR Processing center
- * support of well-known users for the integration and upload of processors (and reference datasets if necessary)
+ * support vetted users in adapting their processors to DLR Processing center standards
  * communication with the Portal Operating and with Operating of the other processing centres, exchange of datasets and processors
- * initiation and configuration for bulk processing in case of the systematic generation of a new product in the Urban TEP
- * initiation of reporting, verification of reports
+ * generating and verification of usage reports
- * data management, initiation of cleanup of old results

 Interfaces and interface items
 ------------------------------